 Who's Got Your Case?BE SMART.
 GET RINEHARDT.

-Rinehardt Injury Attorneys can be a vital asset to those seeking monetary damages for spinal cord injuries.
-Due to the complex nature of these cases, our firm can handle many aspects of your claim, whether it takes litigating in court or settling your claim during the pre-litigation settlement phase.
+Due to the complex nature of these cases, Rinehardt Injury Attorneys is prepared to handle all of the legal aspects of your claim, whether it takes litigating in court or settling your claim during the pre-litigation settlement phase.

-If you or your loved one need help with your spinal cord injury case, contact our experienced Columbus spinal cord injury lawyers at (419) 529-2020 or reach out to us online.
-Our consultations are always free, and we will not collect anything unless we win your case.
+If you or your loved one need help with your spinal cord injury case, call our experienced Columbus spinal cord injury lawyers at (614) 686-2020 or contact us online.
+Our consultations are always free, and you won’t pay a dime unless we win your case.

 What Is A Spinal Cord Injury?